n0guera/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-In this project I made a simple Rock, Paper, Scissors game, only playable via the browser's console.
+In this project I made a simple Rock, Paper, Scissors game.

-Some things to add later:
+Some things to add later: animations.
--A GUI
--Colors
--Some animations